Not on display

 - Kemang Wa Lehulere born 1984

-- 22 porcelain dogs, 24 music stands, resin, chalk and chalkboard paint on board
+- 22 porcelain dogs, 24 metal music stands, six chalkboards, resin and chalk

 - Overall display dimensions variable

 - Purchased with funds provided by the Africa Acquisitions Committee 2019

 This is one element of a large-scale multi-part work that comprises six sculptural installations – I cut my skin to liberate the splinter Act 1–5 and I cut my skin to liberate the splinter: Please remember on my behalf, all 2017 (Tate T15274–T15279).
 They can be shown individually or together as a single work, as they were on their initial presentation during Performa 17 Biennial in New York in November 2017, which earned the artist the fourth Malcolm McLaren Award.

 I cut my skin to liberate the splinter is Kemang Wa Lehulere’s most ambitious work to date and is wholly representative of his practice, encapsulating many of the themes he has explored over the past decade while incorporating his signature use of found materials that refer to his experiences growing up ‘coloured’ in apartheid South Africa.
 The work addresses issues relating to history and memory, home and exile, and longing and displacement, by referencing a range of issues in recent South African history including the forced removal of black South Africans initiated by The Native Land Act of 1913, the voluntary and involuntary exile of those who opposed apartheid, the student uprisings of the mid-1970s and the build-up to the first democratic elections in 1994.
 In explaining the title, Wa Lehulere has said that ‘to cut oneself to liberate that which hurts is a poetic act towards generosity and [a] desire for freedom’ (correspondence with Tate curator Kerryn Greenberg, 9 May 2018).